Hundreds march on Truax Field to protest basing F-35s in Madison

 Those in favor of basing the F-35s in Madison, including the Greater Madison Chamber of Commerce, say the squadron would boost the local economy, create dozens of jobs, and keep the 115th Fighter Wing and its estimated $99 million annual economic impact at Truax Field.

 Ald.
 Grant Foster, whose 15th District would be one of the most affected by increased noise at Truax Field, was watching the protest march from the opposite sidewalk.
 For the second time, he and Ald.
-Rebecca Kemble, 18th District, will introduce a resolution opposing the F-35s during Tuesday's City Council meeting, Foster said.
-The resolution will likely be up for discussion during the following meeting.
+Rebecca Kemble, 18th District, will introduce a resolution opposing the F-35s during Tuesday’s City Council meeting, Foster said.
+The resolution will likely be up for discussion during the council’s March 17 meeting.

-"I don't see how anybody can stand by and say this is a good idea, based on the final EIS," he said.
+“I don’t see how anybody can stand by and say this is a good idea, based on the final (environmental impact statement),” Foster said.

 Foster said he was somewhat disappointed by Mayor Satya Rhodes-Conway’s recent statement about the F-35s — specifically, that where they will be based is a federal decision, not a local one.

-That's why some protestors expressed feeling like wheels are turning somewhere out of reach.
+That’s why some protesters expressed feeling like wheels are turning somewhere out of reach.

 “I get that impression,” Lyrene said.
 “There’s this sense of powerlessness, like we don’t have a voice.
 It’s sad that people aren’t being listened to.
 But that’s why we’re doing this — to make our voices heard.”